What is in this leaflet

 - increased or decreased need to urinate

 - bleeding or bruising more easily than normal

-- skin problems such as itchiness and rash or swelling, blistering or peeling of the skin or rash when exposed to the sun, possibly with pain in the joints
+- skin problems such as itchiness and rash or swelling, blistering or peeling of the skin or rash when exposed to the sun, possibly with pain in the joints and general fever

 - swelling of the face, lips, mouth, tongue or throat which may cause difficulty in swallowing or breathing

 - frequent symptoms of infections such as fever, severe chills, sore throat or mouth ulcers

 - high blood pressure

 - bone fracture of the hip, wrist or spine (mainly a risk in people who take high doses of PPIs or use them long term (a year or longer))